 3. All ingredients must be pre-cooked and treated prior to the event – chili is to be brought ready to eat.
 Chili may be cooked on site but electricity may be unavailable.

-4. Registration closes at 11am Saturday November 17th , Judging will begin at noon.
+4. Registration closes at 11am.
+Judging to begin shortly after.